 Does insurance cover the cost of an Advanced Primary Care appointment?

 Typically, for most commercially insured patients, an annual physical is covered with no cost to the patient.
-However patients should check with their insurance provider to verify coverage.
-The Genetic and Wellness Assessment is not covered by Medicare and is not included in the Annual Wellness Visit.
-Medicare patients who are interested in completing the assessment can do so on northshore.org/advancedprimarycare or call (847) 570-GENE for more information.
+However, patients should check with their insurance provider to verify coverage.

 What protections do patients have against discrimination based upon their genetic test results?

-The Genetic Information Nondiscrimination Act of 2008 (GINA), the Americans with Disabilities Act (ADA), and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) are federal regulations that safeguard results and prevent discrimination using genetic information for health insurance and employment status.
+The Genetic Information Nondiscrimination Act of 2008 (GINA), the Americans with Disabilities Act (ADA), and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) are federal regulations that safeguard results and prevent discrimination using genetic information for health and life insurance as well as employment status.
 More info on GINA can be found at www.ginahelp.org.

 How is patient information kept private/secure?